philcryer/fak3r.com/content/post/2006-04-13-daydream-nation-now-on-the-national-recording-registry.md

 - music
 ---

-Sonic Youth's 1998 epic, "Daydream Nation" is now part of the National Library of Contgress.
-Here's the link for [Daydream Nation](https://www.loc.gov/programs/static/national-recording-preservation-board/documents/daydream%20nation.pdf), so very cool that it’s now in the Library of Congress.
+Sonic Youth's 1988 epic, "Daydream Nation" is now part of the National Library of Contgress.
+Here's the link for [Daydream Nation](https://www.loc.gov/programs/static/national-recording-preservation-board/documents/daydream%20nation.pdf) in the library, so very cool that it’s now in the Library of Congress.

 <div align="center"><img src="/2006/daydream-nation.jpg" alt="Daydream Nation"></div>